cpmss/cpmss.github.io/README.md

-# Your blog
+# describtion

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is the repository for my blog made with the fast template from [fast.ai!](https://github.com/fastai/fast_template)
+You can refer to some tutorials at [here.](https://www.fast.ai/2020/01/16/fast_template/)